review: Sony Alpha a7R camera

 But I digress.
 Mirrorless interchangeable-lens cameras have become more popular.
 Or at least, the photo industry has been pushing these really hard, creating a buzz about these cameras.
 The photo industry are obviously keen on new markets that are created.

-I had my hands on a review copy of the Sony a7R camera (Amazon) and the Sony Sonnar T* FE 35mm f/2.8 ZA lens (Amazon) for a few weeks to give the camera a test run.
+I had my hands on a review copy of the Sony a7R camera (vendor) and the Sony Sonnar T* FE 35mm f/2.8 ZA lens (Amazon) for a few weeks to give the camera a test run.
 My verdict?
 I kinda like it, but there are also a few surprises …

 image quality of the Sony a7R

 Currently only the Nikon D810 (vendor) offered a high-resolution camera to the general photographers.
-And now the Sony a7R (Amazon) joins the fray.
+And now the Sony a7R (vendor) joins the fray.
 In a sense it is direct competition, but then, it also appeals to a different crowd perhaps.

 First of all, how much details does 36 megapixels offer?
 Lots & lots!
 You have to really look at a file at 100% magnification to marvel at the detail.